Eugenemdk/automate-testing/README.md

 # automate-testing
-Runing automation tests on Python
+Runing automation tests on Python,practicing selenium webdriver and working on javascript features